-ASM has adopted a Code of Ethics (the "Code") pursuant to Rule 204A-1 under the Investment Advisers Act of 1940 and is predicated on the principal that ASM owes a fiduciary duty to its clients.
-To avoid any potential conflicts of interest involving personal trades, the Code requires, among other things, that Employees:
+ASC has adopted a Code of Ethics (the "Code") pursuant to Rule 204A-1 under the Investment Advisers Act of 1940 and is predicated on the principle that ASC owes a fiduciary duty to its clients.
+To avoid any potential conflicts of interest involving personal trades, the Code requires, among other things, that employees:

-- Act with integrity, competence, diligence, respect, and in an ethical manner with the public, clients, prospective clients, employers, employees, colleagues in the investment profession, and other participants in the global capital markets; - Place the integrity of the investment profession, the interests of clients, and the interests of ASM above one's own personal interests; - Adhere to the fundamental standard that they should not take inappropriate advantage of their position; - Avoid or disclose any actual or potential conflict of interest; - Conduct all personal securities transactions in a manner consistent with the policy; - Use reasonable care and exercise independent professional judgment when conducting investment analysis, making investment recommendations, taking investment actions, and engaging in other professional activities;

-- Practice and encourage others to practice in a professional and ethical manner that will reflect credit on yourself and the profession; - Promote the integrity of, and uphold the rules governing, capital markets; - Maintain and improve their professional competence and strive to maintain and improve the competence of other investment professionals. - Comply with applicable provisions of the federal securities laws.
+- Act with integrity, competence, diligence, respect, and in an ethical manner with the public, clients, prospective clients, employers, employees, colleagues in the investment profession, and other participants in the global capital markets; - Place the integrity of the investment profession, the interests of clients, and the interests of ASC above one's own personal interests; - Adhere to the fundamental standard that they should not take inappropriate advantage of their position; - Avoid or disclose any actual or potential conflict of interest; - Conduct all personal securities transactions in a manner consistent with the policy; - Use reasonable care and exercise independent professional judgment when conducting investment analysis, making investment recommendations, taking investment actions, and engaging in other professional activities; - Practice and encourage others to practice in a professional and ethical manner that will reflect credit on yourself and the profession; - Promote the integrity of, and uphold the rules governing, capital markets; - Maintain and improve their professional competence and strive to maintain and improve the competence of other investment professionals. - Comply with applicable provisions of the federal securities laws.

-ASM's Code also requires Employees to: 1) pre-clear certain personal securities transactions, 2) report personal securities transactions on at least a quarterly basis, and 3) provide ASM with a detailed summary of certain holdings (both initially upon commencement of employment and annually thereafter) over which such employees have a direct or indirect beneficial interest.
+personal securities transactions on at least a quarterly basis, and 3) provide ASC with a detailed summary of certain holdings (both initially upon commencement of employment and annually thereafter) over which such employees have a direct or indirect beneficial interest.

-From time to time ASM buys or sells for a discretionary account securities in which an employee and/or a related person or account also buys or sells.
-ASM has policies and procedures that are intended to identify these and other potential conflicts and to assure client interests come first.
-ASM seeks to ensure that it and/or its employees do not benefit from short-term market effect of its securities transactions for its clients.
+From time-to-time ASC buys or sells for a discretionary account, securities in which an employee and/or a related person or account also buys or sells.
+ASC has policies and procedures that are intended to identify these and other potential conflicts and to ensure client interests come first.
+ASC seeks to ensure that it and/or its employees do not benefit from short-term market effect of its securities transactions for its clients.
 The Code imposes restrictions on the purchase or sale of securities for their own or related accounts such as preclearance from the compliance department, a two-day waiting period for investment personnel whereby clients must receive better execution in same securities, restriction on investing in initial public offerings and engaging in any form of illegal or fraudulent activities.
 All employees must certify annually their adherence to the Code.
 Employees are compelled to disclose all of their investments and related accounts to the Compliance Department.
-If a transaction is inadvertently executed in an Employee's account that is in violation of the Code, the trade is reallocated to the custodian broker's error account, closed and the profit is remitted to charity by the executing broker.
+If a transaction is inadvertently executed in an employee's account that is in violation of the Code, the trade is reallocated to the custodian broker's error account, closed and the profits are given to charity by the executing broker.

-A copy of ASM's Code shall be provided to any client or prospective client upon request by contacting the Chief Compliance Officer at 212-867-5000.
+A copy of ASC's Code shall be provided to any client or prospective client upon request by contacting the Chief Compliance Officer at 212-867-5000.